Charles Albert of Sardinia: Initial campaign

 Nevertheless, the Papal soldiers in the army did not withdraw, choosing to remain to fight as volunteers, but Charles Albert had lost the moral justification for his mission.
 His dream of becoming the sword of the papacy and king of an Italy united under the Pope, as Vincenzo Gioberti had proposed, was thwarted.
 Yet the king was undiscouraged and continued to advance towards Verona, where a harsh and indecisive battle was fought with the Austrians at Santa Lucia on 6 May.

 Two further events followed in the next few days.
 On 21 May, the contingent of 14,000 men from the Neapolitan army which were en route to fight against the Austrians, were ordered by Ferdinand II to return home in light of Pius IX's decision.
-Then on 25 May, the Austrian reinforcements which had been travelling through Veneto, joined Radetzky's troops at Verona.
+Then on 25 May, the Austrian reinforcements which had been traveling through Veneto, joined Radetzky's troops at Verona.
 Charles Albert was ambitious but had only modest strategic abilities and he could not realistically continue the war alone.
 The Battle of Goito and the surrender of Peschiera on 30 May were his last successes.
 The Austrians conquered Vicenza on 10 June, dispersing the Papal volunteers and finally obtained a decisive victory over the Piedmontese in the Battle of Custoza, which lasted from the 22 to 27 July.

 In the meantime, on 8 June, the Milanese and Lombards had voted with an overwhelming majority to join the Kingdom of Sardinia, as had the citizens of the Duchy of Parma on 2 May.
 But for Charles Albert, things were going sour: the soldiers were angry about the recent defeat and were hungry and exhausted.
 A council of war suggested seeking a truce.